cherianmpaul/windows-app/README.md

 # Windows UI Application
 This is a Windows UI interface application created using HTML, CSS3 and Vanilla Javascript.
 No JQuery or any Java Script Packages used.

-This is a single page application.
+This is a single page web application.
 The look and feel is like a windows application but it is build on HTML, CSS3 and Javascript so it runs on a browser.

 The UI was create with the help of code from [www.techumber.com](http://www.techumber.com).
 You can read the post [here](https://www.techumber.com/the-ultimate-windows7-desktop-using-pure-css3-jquery/)